 Physical therapists are concerned with diagnosing and repairing injuries.
 Their therapeutic techniques focus on restoring range of motion and balance, rebuilding muscle strength, getting bones back into proper alignment, and helping patients recover gross motor abilities.

-Someone that’s been in a bad car accident, suffering considerable damage to their legs will usually benefit from physical therapy.
-Both the damage itself, and the muscle loss caused by being off their feet during the recuperation period can cause significant difficulties regaining the proper balance, muscle tone, and strength in order to walk.
+Someone who has been in a bad car accident, and suffered considerable damage to their legs, will usually benefit from physical therapy.
+Both the damage itself and the muscle loss caused by being off their feet during the recuperation period can cause significant difficulties in regaining the proper balance, muscle tone, and strength to walk.
 A physical therapist would work with this patient to recover their joint flexibility and the range of motion needed to reestablish full mobility.

 Physical therapists focus strictly on healing the body.
 Occupational therapists take a more holistic approach.

 What Does Occupational Therapy Focus On?

 Occupational therapists aren’t trained in the healing modalities used by physical therapists.
 Their focus is less on repairing the body and more on helping patients recover their quality of life.
 They work with patients to regain fine motor control and learn ways to work around their disabilities and limitations so that they can perform daily tasks again.

 They look at how a patient’s injuries affect their daily life and help them build a plan to regain the functionality important to them.